computermouth/openrl1/README.md

 You will also need to install [xnbcli](https://github.com/LeonBlade/xnbcli/releases/tag/v1.0.7) and add it to your `$PATH`.

+## Installing

+Until all files have replacements, the method for using these will be to copy the files in `Content` into your `Content` folder in your steam directory `Steam/steamapps/common/Rogue Legacy/Content`.

 ## The plan

 - Determine what files are required to run the game